 I’ve kept studying the histories of my own family and others, and I’ve been working to improve not only the extent of my knowledge about my family tree (and the people in it), but also to ensure that the information in any family history project I work on is as sound as it can be.
 In the lab, in the library, or carefully reading and understanding documents and information, I love using my years of research experience and data analysis to solve puzzles, answer questions, and understand context.

-I was a member of the ProGen43 Study Group (2019-2020), and I completed the Boston University Certificate Course for Genealogical Research in December 2017 (OL25).
+I completed the Boston University Certificate Course for Genealogical Research in December 2017 (OL25), was a member of the ProGen43 Study Group (2019-2020), and I participated in the Certification Discussion Group in Fall 2021.
 I’m a member of the National Genealogical Society, the New York Genealogical and Biographical Society, the Capital District Genealogical Society, the Schenectady County Historical Society, the Delaware Genealogical Society, and the NextGen Genealogy Network.